 See below, and visit our activities page for ideas of things you can do at home or in the classroom!

-In February 2018, Actua released the results of a first-of-its-kind survey, Coding the Future: What Canadian youth and their parents think about coding, which assessed the confidence and attitudes of Canadian kids and parents toward coding, and jobs of the future.
+In February 2018, Actua released the results of a first-of-its-kind survey, Coding the Future: What Canadian youth and their parents think about coding, which assessed the confidence and attitudes of kids and parents in Canada toward coding, and jobs of the future.
 The results revealed a largely enthusiastic cohort of students and parents, but also a persistent gender gap, a socio-economic divide, and a concerning lack of opportunity to learn to code inside and outside of Canadian schools.

 Among the most revealing findings of the survey:

-Actua’s AI project is an initiative supported by Google.org and the Canadian Internet Registration Authority’s (CIRA) Community Investment Program to develop an artificial intelligence (AI) curriculum for Canadian high-school students from coast to coast to coast.
+Actua’s AI project is an initiative supported by Google.org and the Canadian Internet Registration Authority’s (CIRA) Community Investment Program to develop an artificial intelligence (AI) curriculum for high-school students from coast to coast to coast.
 Working with a team of leading AI experts, we are developing new content that covers the basic principles of AI and how it will influence future careers.
 Visit actua.ca/ai for more information!